Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

-Regarding the autonomous driving literature, there only exists a limited number of approaches involving counterfactual interventions.
+\indriving{} Regarding the autonomous driving literature, there only exists a limited number of approaches involving counterfactual interventions.
 When the input space has semantic dimensions and can thus be easily manipulated, it is easy to check for the causality of input factors by intervening on them (removing or adding).
 For example, \citet{chauffeurnet} investigate the causal factors for specific outputs: they test the ChauffeurNet model under hand-designed inputs where some objects have been removed.
 With a high-dimensional input space (\eg pixels), \citet{explaining_pilotnet} propose to check the causal effect that image parts have, with a saliency visualization method.
 In particular, they measure the effect of \emph{shifting} the image regions that were found salient by VisualBackProp on the PilotNet architecture.
 They observe that translating only these image regions, while maintaining the position of other non-salient pixels, leads to a significant change in the steering angle output.
 Moreover, translating non-salient image regions, while maintaining salient ones, leads to almost no change for the output of PilotNet.
 This analysis indicates a causal effect of the salient image regions.
-More recently, \citet{whomakedriversstop} introduce a causal inference strategy for the identification of ``risk-objects'', \ie objects that have a causal impact on the driver's behavior (see \autoref{fig:sec:4:whomakesdriverstop}).
-The task is formalized with an FCM and objects are removed in the input stream to simulate causal effects, the underlying idea being that removing non-causal objects will not affect the behavior of ego vehicles.
-Under this setting, they do not require strong supervision about the localization of risk-objects, but only the high-level behavior label (`go' or `stop'), as provided in the HDD dataset \citep{RamanishkaCMS18} for example.
-They propose a training algorithm with interventions, where some objects are randomly removed in scenes where the output is `go'.
-The object removal is instantiated with partial convolutions \citep{partial_convolutions}.
-At inference, in a sequence where the car predicts `stop', the risk-object is found as the one which gives the higher score to the `go' class.